AlexNisnevich/blog/_posts/2013-02-19-face_tracking_with_open_cv_and_a_usb_missile_launcher.md

 Note that the only way to move the turret a certain distance is to estimate how long the turret's rotation would last and send it commands to move and stop with the appropriate timing.

-Finally, `Turret.ready_aim_fire` detects if the face was close enough to the center of the camera to fire, turning on the turret's LED as a warning before firing a missile (unless the `--disarm` flag is passed to the script).
+Finally, `Turret.ready_aim_fire` detects if the face was close enough to the center of the camera to fire, turning on the turret's LED as a warning before firing a missile (if the `--disarm` flag is passed to the script, the LED is turned on, but no missile is fired).
 Then the loop continues, until the turret has fired all four of its missiles:

 {% highlight python %}
 # turn on LED if face detected in range, and fire missiles if armed